Rensenware

-Rensenware (련선웨어; stylized as rensenWare) is a ransomware that infects Windows computers.
+Rensenware (련선웨어; 蓮船ウェアー; stylized as rensenWare) is a ransomware that infects Windows computers.
 It was created as a joke by Kangjun Heo (허강준; alias "0x00000FF") and first appeared in 2017.
 Rensenware is unusual as an example of ransomware in that it does not request the user pay the creator of the virus to decrypt their files, instead requiring the user to achieve a required number of points in the shoot 'em up video game Undefined Fantastic Object before any decryption can take place.
 The main window displays Minamitsu Murasa, a character from the game.
 Heo released a patch that neutralizes Rensenware after the malware gained attention.

 Description

 Rensenware was developed by Korean undergraduate student and programmer Kangjun Heo for Windows operating systems out of boredom as a joke within the Touhou Project fandom.
 When executed, the program scans and encrypts files on the computer ending in specific extensions using AES-256 and appends ".RENSENWARE" to the filename.
 The ransomware was first discovered by MalwareHunterTeam on April 6, 2017.